carljpearson/task-completion-calc/README.md

 This plot graphs all of the tasks, which each bar representing a completion rate in percentage.
 Labels will update based on chosen point estimates and confidence levels.

+  ##### Hover text

+The hover text shows the LaPlace estimate, the actual observed proportion, and then the best conservative estimation (Plausible failure rate).
+This last piece takes the lowest confidence interval, and then subtracts the percentage from 100 to give a conservative perspective.

   ##### Confidence intervals

 Confidence intervals are always calculated based around on the LaPLace method point estimate, to maximize statistical generalizability.
 The intervals themselves are created through the [Adjusted Wald method](http://journals.sagepub.com/doi/abs/10.3102/1076998611411915?journalCode=jebb), which tends to show superior coverage accuracy on discrete variables with samples of less than 100.

   #### View plot options

 This switch shows the options for **benchmark line** and **color palette chooser**.
 The benchmark line puts a consistent horizontal line at 78%, based on a broad set of data from [MeasuringU](https://measuringu.com/task-completion/) that describes a typical completion rate to aim for.
-The color palette chooser has a default selection using [Red Hat brand colors](https://brand.redhat.com/elements/color/).
-Other options include an assortment from the [wesanderson](https://cran.r-project.org/web/packages/wesanderson/index.html) and alternating gray scale dual tones.
+The color palette chooser has a default selection using [Red Hat brand colors](https://brand.redhat.com/elements/color/), a color-blind friendly palette from RColorBRewer, and alternating gray scale dual tones.

-  #### View download options

-This switch shows the **Download** button, which allows the user to download a 5" x 7" PNG file.
-Currently, the only additional option is **Background**, which lets the user choose a transparent background or a solid white background on the PNG.

   #### View graph descriptions